m-attila/simple_actor/README.md

 #### There are three types of actors are available

-* *message actor* ☞ to process an asynchronous messages,
+* *message actor* ☞ to process asynchronous messages,
-* *request actor* ☞ to process a synchronous request,
+* *request actor* ☞ to process synchronous requests,
 * *hybrid actor* ☞ unifies previous two types.

 ## Build an actor